matrix-org/dendrite/docs/INSTALL.md

    lightweight implementation called [Naffka](https://github.com/matrix-org/naffka).
 This will usually be the preferred model for low-volume, low-user or experimental deployments.

+For most deployments, it is **recommended to run in monolith mode with PostgreSQL databases**.

 Regardless of whether you are running in polylith or monolith mode, each Dendrite component that requires storage has its own database.
 Both Postgres and SQLite are supported and can be mixed-and-matched across components as needed in the configuration file.